-Whether you want to follow a career in consulting or just want to improve your problem solving capabilities, this course will provide you with valuable skills to navigate both the consulting and corporate worlds.
+Whether you want to follow a career in consulting or just want to improve your problem solving capabilities for ANY other job, this course will provide you with valuable skills to navigate both the consulting and corporate worlds.

 Through a combination of lectures, class exercises, case discussions and real life examples, this course focuses on key models and frameworks used by top management consultants to better understand, diagnose, solve, recommend and implement top strategic corporate decisions.